zerotohero-dev/zerotohero-web/content/content-creation/new-stream-setup-with-babyface-pro-fs.md

 Once the basics were running smoothly, I wanted to streamline my workflow and make live adjustments effortless.

+## Wait!
+Ozone Advanced Has a Limiter Function

+So why not use it, right?

+I'm not using it, not "*because Ozone is bad*", but because of how Ozone's limiter is designed versus what I need in a live chain.

+Ozone's limiter (*Maximizer / Dynamics limiter*) is a **mastering limiter**, not a live safety limiter.
+So, it is the wrong tool for real-time, zero-latency, never-clip protection, which is what my final limiter is doing.

+Ozone's limiter is designed to:

+* Increase perceived loudness
+* Shape transients musically
+* **Use lookahead**
+* Use psychoacoustic models
+* Trade transient accuracy for loudness
+* Work with offline or fixed-buffer DAWs

+☝️ That is perfect for mastering and **dangerous** for live capture.

 ## Operation Automation

 In the pipeline, you might have noticed these two input switch blocks, each